Emergency Room Manager

 if you fractured ur foot do u need a cast?

-Asked by emily over 10 years ago
+Asked by emily about 11 years ago

 It depends on the severity of the fracture--you may not need anything, you may only need a hard soled shoe, you may need a walking boot, or you may need a cast, or even surgery.
 Every fracture is different and needs to be evaluated by a physician after an x ray.
 The physician will be able to determine the best treatment.